-Preliminary evidence suggests fosfomycin may have generally good coverage of both common causative organisms in neonatal sepsis except for Group B Streptococcus, which requires further investigation.
+Preliminary evidence suggests fosfomycin has varying activity against the pathogens most commonly causative of neonatal sepsis, such as Staphylococcal spp, CoNS , Klebsiella spp and E. coli. a.
+There is significant variation in the described sensitivities for Klebsiella spp and Staphylococcus aureus.
+Methodological disparities, including G6P agar supplementation, as well as geographical variation in bacterial phenotypes may partly explain these differences and reinforce the need for local susceptibility testing.

-The overall susceptibility of ESBL-producing E. coli strains to fosfomycin ranged from 81% -100% (95% C.I.
-94.3-95.9%), however MIC90 values for these organisms showed a wide range from <4mg/L up to 128 mg/L in Asian studies.
-The susceptibility in ESBL-producing Klebsiella strains was somewhat lower, ranging from 15%-100% (95% C.I.
-78.7-89.4%) and higher MIC90 values (up to >1024 mg/L) were again reported.
+The overall susceptibility of ESBL-producing E. coli strains to fosfomycin ranged from 81% -100%, however MIC90 values for these organisms showed a wide range from <4mg/L up to 128 mg/L in Asian studies.
+The susceptibility in ESBL-producing Klebsiella strains was somewhat lower, ranging from 15%-100% and higher MIC90 values (up to >1024 mg/L) were again reported.
 Both ESBL E. coli and Klebsiella species consistently showed greater susceptibility to fosfomycin than gentamicin.
 There is evidence from in vitro hollow-fibre studies that lower dosing schedules of fosfomycin (administered 8 hourly to mimic the dosing schedule likely to be implemented clinically) are potentially associated with amplified development of resistant E coli populations [63,64].
-Data on the activity of fosfomycin against CRO is mostly restricted to KPC-producing Klebsiella pneumoniae, and the review found that susceptibility ranged from 39.2%-100% (95% C.I.
+Data on the activity of fosfomycin against CRO is mostly restricted to Klebsiella pneumoniae carbapenemase -producing Klebsiella pneumoniae, and the review [50] found that susceptibility ranged from 39.2%-100% (95% C.I.
 66.4-81.4%), the lower levels of susceptibility due in part to the co-existence of FosA in some isolates.
 Regardless of the resistance profile, E. coli appeared to be generally more susceptible to fosfomycin than Klebsiella species.

-Whilst fosfomycin has broad coverage of both Gram-positive and Gram-negative organisms, rapid development of resistance in vitro together with the existence of single-point mutation resistance genes mean that it will have to be considered for use in a combination regime.
-Nilsson et al.,[65] demonstrate that the development of fosfomycin resistance in vitro comes at a biological cost and concomitant reduction in growth rate of the bacterial population, explaining why resistance may not manifest clinically.
-Karageorgopoulos et al., [66] reviewed both in vitro and clinical evidence for the emergence of resistance to fosfomycin in Gram-negative species during treatment and found that resistance in Pseudomonas aeruginosa developed more readily than in E coli.
-Again, the evidence for clinical sequelae of fosfomycin resistance was limited, and they did not make any recommendations to change current practice based on their findings.
-As with all antibiotics, increased use has been associated with increased resistance in clinical isolates [67].
+Whilst fosfomycin has broad coverage of both Gram-positive and Gram-negative organisms, rapid development of resistance in vitro together with the existence of single-point mutation resistance genes means it will have to used in a combination regimen.
+Nilsson et al.,[65] demonstrate that fosfomycin resistance in vitro is biologically costly and results in reduced growth of the bacterial population, so resistance may not manifest clinically.
+Karageorgopoulos et al., [66] reviewed in vitro and clinical evidence of resistance to fosfomycin in Gram-negative species during treatment and found resistance in Pseudomonas aeruginosa developed quicker than in E. coli.
+The evidence for clinical sequelae of fosfomycin resistance was limited, and they did not recommend changes to current practice based on their findings.

-Combination regimes will also have the added benefit of the additive or synergistic antimicrobial effects of more than one compound.
+Combination regimens have the benefit of additive or synergistic antimicrobial effects of more than one compound.
 Promisingly, fosfomycin has shown in vitro synergy with the aminoglycoside plasmocin against CRO [68].
-Walsh et al. [69] have published one of the first studies to explore the development of combination fosfomycin therapy (with tobramycin, polymyxin B or ciprofloxacin) for clinically isolated Pseudomonas species and found that whilst synergy could be demonstrated particularly with tobramycin, the rate of emergence of resistant subpopulations was not reduced.
-Amikacin is an aminoglycoside commonly used as an alternative to gentamicin and recent in vitro evidence suggests that amikacin improves the bacterial killing of fosfomycin whilst also suppressing the development of resistance [70].
+Walsh et al. [69] published one of the first studies to explore the development of combination fosfomycin therapy (with tobramycin, polymyxin B or ciprofloxacin) for clinically isolated Pseudomonas species and found that whilst synergy could be demonstrated with tobramycin, the emergence of resistant subpopulations was not reduced.
+Amikacin is a commonly used alternative to gentamicin and in vitro evidence suggests that amikacin improves the bacterial killing of fosfomycin whilst suppressing the development of resistance [70].

-One challenge will be to clarify the interaction between fosfomycin combination therapies and the potentiation of resistance.
-The introduction of fosfomycin into a setting of endemic MDRGN infection will have substantial effects on the selection of organisms and the choice of combination therapy will be crucial.
-For example, the intrinsic resistance of Klebsiella to ampicillin could be potentiated with a combination that does not adequately cover for resistance Klebsiella species [71].
-Much work remains at both the in vitro and clinical level.
+.

-to
+As may be expected, increased use of fosfomycin is linked to increased levels of fosfomycin resistance in clinical isolates [67].
+Because some of the most common causative organisms in neonatal sepsis have a degree of intrinsic resistance to fosfomycin, it is important to ensure that whichever antibiotic is chosen to be paired with fosfomycin adequately covers for these organisms.
+It has been shown that inadequate coverage for intrinsically resistant Klebsiella species in empirical treatment of neonatal sepsis can increase levels of resistance [71].

 Conclusion